keedio/buildoop/README.md

 Yo have to make your changes in the "development branch".

 $ git add .

 $ git commit -m "...."

 $ git push origin

-When you are ready to propouse a change to the original repository, you have to use the "Pull Request" button from GitHub interface.
+When you are ready to purpose a change to the original repository, you have to use the "Pull Request" button from GitHub interface.

-The point is the pull request have to go to the "development branch" so the pull request revisor can check the change, pull to original "development branch", and the last step is push this "development pull request" to the "master branch".
+The point is the pull request have to go to the "development branch" so the pull request revisor can check the change, pull to original "development branch", and the last step is to push this "development pull request" to the "master branch".

-So the project has to branches:
+So the project has two branches:

 1. The "master branch": The deployable branch, only hard tested code and ready to use.
-2. The "development branch": Where the work is made and where the pull request has to made.
+2. The "development branch": Where the work is made and where the pull request has to make.